Author of Trump book contradicts president, says aides see him as a 'child'

 Special counsel Robert Mueller is investigating possible collusion as part of a broader probe into alleged Russian meddling in the 2016 election.
 He has not announced any conclusions.

-"The Fake News Media (Mainstream) and this phoney new book are hitting out at every new front imaginable," Trump wrote.
+"The Fake News Media (Mainstream) and this phony new book are hitting out at every new front imaginable," Trump wrote.

 Charles Harder, Trump's personal lawyer, in a legal notice provided to Reuters, warned on Thursday of possible claims including libel against Wolff and Henry Holt & Co and threatened to try to block publication of the book.
 Harder also told Reuters that "legal action is imminent" against Bannon.